Thailand's KBank in talks to buy Vietnam lender in up to $1 bln deal - sources

-(This Aug.
-22 story was updated on Aug.
-23 to add KBank comment in paragraph 8 from a stock exchange filing on Aug.
-23)
+(This Aug 22 story was updated on Aug 23 to add KBank's shares reaction in paragraph 9)

 HANOI/SINGAPORE, Aug 22 (Reuters) - Thailand's second-biggest lender Kasikornbank is in talks to buy consumer finance provider Home Credit Vietnam in a deal worth up to $1 billion that would further its push to expand in Vietnam, two sources said.